LukeD77/adv_machine_learning/Assignment3.md

 | XGB | 22.08 | 3.11

+Based upon the MAE and MSE values, XGB performed the best, there was a tie between Random Forest and Boosted Lowess Regression for 2nd, and Lowess Regression was last.
 While these values are helpful to interpret model accuracy, they do not lend any indication for what areas of the data the model struggled with.
 For this, I plotted the predicted vs actual house prices for the last of the 50 iterations for each model.

 ![pred vs actual](https://user-images.githubusercontent.com/67921793/155621826-80c5458b-e13c-423f-92a2-639627b8ad24.png)